VivekG421302/Bill-Hive/README.md

 ### Erase everything

-**Settings → Danger Zone → Erase All Data** wipes every `billhive-*` key from local storage after two confirmations.
+**Settings → Danger Zone → Erase All Data** opens a confirmation dialog where you must type **delete** before "Erase Everything" becomes clickable.
 This cannot be undone — export a backup first if you need one.

 ## Invoice numbering rule